-The awful, odd downfall of the school librarian of the year
+The odd, awful downfall of the school librarian of the year

 It was a diagnosis Black did not live to hear.

-He left behind a strangely apt memento of a life that unraveled, and of his loved ones’ quest to understand how this could happen.
+He left behind a strangely apt memento of a life that unraveled, and of his loved ones’ quest to understand how it could happen.

 “If you expect simple answers to complicated questions,” his Twitter profile says, “you’re in the wrong place.”